Frequently Asked Questions

-Question: Who is Goodwill Industries of South Texas, Inc. (Goodwill)?
+Who is Goodwill Industries of South Texas, Inc (Goodwill)?

-As a leading nonprofit social enterprise, Goodwill provides critical human services such as job training, placement, retention and other community-based services to the most fragile populations across twenty counties throughout South Texas; in other words Goodwill is about jobs.
+As a leading nonprofit social enterprise, Goodwill provides employment services such as job training, placement, retention and other community-based services to the most fragile populations across twenty counties throughout South Texas.

 Goodwill’s service area covers twenty counties throughout South Texas.
-Goodwill currently operates 16 stores with donation stations, 12 donation stations, 4 learning centers, 2 distribution centers, and has commercial contracts in 4 counties.
-Click here for a territory map.
+Goodwill currently operates 18 stores with donation stations, an online store, a clearance store, 24 donation stations, two learning centers, two distribution centers, and has commercial contracts throughout South Texas.

 Mission Services: focuses on providing the training and support people need to gain and maintain employment.

-Donated Goods: supports mission services through the sale of donated clothes and household items at Goodwill stores throughout South Texas and online through com (the first nonprofit internet auction site).
+Donated Goods: supports mission services through the sale of donated clothes and household items at Goodwill stores throughout South Texas and online through shopgoodwill.com (the first nonprofit internet auction site).

-Commercial Services: creates employment opportunities for people by contracting with local businesses or government to provide services such as document destruction, mailroom management, pallet manufacturing, temporary services (known at Goodwill Temporary Services or GTS) and custodial and groundskeeping.
+Commercial Services: creates employment opportunities for people by contracting with local businesses or government to provide services such as document destruction, mailroom management, pallet manufacturing, temporary services (known as Goodwill Staffing Services or GSS) and custodial and groundskeeping.